Waterfront Property Rights For Parking

 Can I Have A Car Towed From My Waterfront Beach Property?

 Whether a property owner can have a car towed depends on whether the land upon which the car is parked is privately or publicly owned.
 In many instances property owners may be surprised to find that they do not own as much of the land in front of their homes as they thought they did.

-To illustrate, the image below is an aerial view of the “ocean side” of 76th Street.
+To illustrate this, the image below is an aerial view of the “ocean side” of 76th Street.
 The gray shading represents privately owned land and parking lots.
 The faint orange lines represent parcels.

-Second, for each separate instance of towing, the property owner or his agent must furnish written authorization to the tow truck driver identifying “the vehicle to be towed by make, model, and color” and including the owner or agent’s name and signature.4
+2. For each separate instance of towing, the property owner or her agent must furnish written authorization to the tow truck driver identifying “the vehicle to be towed by make, model, and color” and including the owner or agent’s name and signature.4

 Absent other exigent circumstances, compliance with (1) signage, (2) a specific written request, and (3) a towing contract, enables a property owner to have cars towed from her property.